RdeWilde/JoyStream/HACKING.md

 ------------------------------------------------------------

 1. Create new feature branch based off upstream development branch.

-    Make sure to have latest commits in your local dev branch

     `git checkout development`

+2. Make sure to have latest commits in your local dev branch

     `git pull upstream development`

+3. Create new, appropriately named, branch of the development branch

-    `git checkout -b <NAME OF NEW BRANCH>` -> (creates the new branch)
+    `git checkout -b <NAME OF NEW BRANCH>`

+4. Push new branch to your origin, such that a PR can be opened between it and upstream

+    `git push origin <NAME OF NEW BRANCH>`

-2. Open up PR on github with name of the form WIP <DESCRIPTION>, and if work will include multiple subgoals, then add a checklist which you manage as you complete/add goals.
+5. Open up PR on github, with name of the form WIP <DESCRIPTION>, between the origin branch and the upstream development branch.
+If the work will include multiple subgoals, then add a checklist which you manage as you complete/add goals.

-3. When you are ready to push your new feature to your origin repo, do a rebase in case the upstream dev branch has changed since you started working on the branch.
+6. When you are ready to push your new feature to your origin repo, do a rebase in case the upstream dev branch has changed since you started working on the branch.

     `git pull --rebase upstream development` -> (resolve any merge conflicts)

+7. Push new commits on your branch to origin

     `git push origin <NAME OF NEW BRANCH>`

-4. Create a pull request targeting the upstream development branch.
-    At this point you can goto github and create a pull request origin:new_feature ---> upstream:development

-    You can still update the branch (step 2) and push more commits which will show up in the PR (Pull request).

-    When the PR is merged, you can delete your local new_feature branch, and pull down from latest development (which should now have your new commits)